 - In the 1993 adaptation of The Fugitive, U.S. Marshal Sam Gerard (Tommy Lee Jones) tricks fugitive surgeon Dr. Richard Kimble (Harrison Ford) into revealing himself when Gerard calls down a stairwell to a retreating figure, "RICHARD!"
 Kimble involuntarily looks up, giving himself away.

 - In the original script, Kimble doesn't look up when Gerard calls to him, even though other people in the stairway do.
 However, he does freeze in place for a moment (no doubt stopping himself from reacting to the sound of his name), before continuing down the stairs at a visibly faster pace than before.
-The deliberate lack of response tips Gerard off just the same.
+The misstep and deliberate lack of response tips Gerard off just the same.

-- Exaggerated in Spies Like Us when Agent Millbarge suspects that a pair of agents supposedly sent to help him and his partner are actually KGB agents.
-He tells them a joke in Russian, causing them both to explode in laughter, saying "Da!
+- Exaggerated in Spies Like Us when Austin Millbarge suspects that a pair of agents supposedly sent to help him and his partner are actually KGB agents.
+He tells them something funny in Russian (Which translates as "The less you know, the better."), causing them both to explode in laughter, saying "Da!
 Da!"

 - Austin Powers: International Man of Mystery